 C. Summary of 2024 Activities and Changes from Prior Year.

-The District's activities will focus on district administration and payment of its bonds.
+The District's activities will focus on district administration and payment of its existing bonds, as well as operating and maintaining parking facilities, roadways, lighting, driveways, public utilities and landscaping services.

 Boundary changes: Not anticipated for the upcoming year.